HenrikWM/NNUG_GWAB2014/FASIT.md

 	  }
 	}'

-You have now created a new index **newspapers** and a new mapping **page** for all of the *documents* that will be created in the index.
+	sudo service elasticsearch start

-The riveren will put each rss-object it finds in the rss-feed as a new document in this index.
-The last command configures the river to setup a new rss-feed to consume.
+You have now created a new index called **newspapers** and a new mapping called **page** for all of the **documents** that will be created in the index.
+The river will take each item it finds in the RSS-feed and create a new document in this index based on the **page**-mapping.
+The last command configures the river to setup a new RSS-feed to consume.

 If you have installed the Head-plugin then you can go to [http://azure-elasticsearch-cluster.cloudapp.net/_plugin/head/](http://azure-elasticsearch-cluster.cloudapp.net/_plugin/head/) and see that documents are being created inside the **newspapers**-index.
-Hit the blue Refresh-button to refresh the index as new documents are created.
+Hit the blue Refresh-button to the far right to refresh the index as new documents are created.